codeaches-test/info001-test.github.io/docs/spring-oauth2/CHILD-jwt-spring-security-oauth2-and-resource-server.md

 Let's create a class `UserSecurityConfig.java` to handle user authentication.

 > `setEnableAuthorities(false)` disables the usage of authorities table and `setEnableGroups(true)` enables the usage of groups, group authorities and group members tables.
 > `BCryptPasswordEncoder` implements PasswordEncoder that uses the BCrypt strong hashing function.
 Clients can optionally supply a "strength" (a.k.a. log rounds in BCrypt) and a SecureRandom instance.
 The larger the strength parameter the more work will have to be done (exponentially) to hash the passwords.
-The value used in this example is 4 for `user's password`
+The value used in this example is 4 for `user's password`.

 `com.codeaches.jwtoauth2server.UserSecurityConfig.java`

 ```java
 @Configuration
 public class UserSecurityConfig extends WebSecurityConfigurerAdapter {